Patients' experiences of a suppoRted self-manAGeMent pAThway In breast Cancer (PRAGMATIC)

 SSM pathways allow patients to manage their health and report signs and symptoms as and when necessary, meaning less time spent attending follow-up clinic appointments.
 In Surrey and Sussex, some hospitals have implemented the SSM pathway for breast cancer for over two years and now want to assess the benefits and challenges for patients.

-The Surrey and Sussex Cancer Alliance (SSCA) have funded the PRAGMATIC Study to evaluate the pathway in the follwing hospitals:-
+The Surrey and Sussex Cancer Alliance (SSCA) have funded the PRAGMATIC Study to evaluate the pathway in the following hospitals:-

 - Ashford and St Peter's Hospital